-Incorporating mobility work with your rock climbing prehab exercises for the talocrual and subtalar joints is important to ensure that a climber has the available range necessary to safely negotiate a fall.
+Incorporating mobility work with your rock climbing injury prevention prehab exercises for the talocrual and subtalar joints is important to ensure that a climber has the available range necessary to safely negotiate a fall.
 Also, addressing balance impairments has been shown to decrease the recurrence of ankle sprains.
 Plyometric exercises such as the drop jump can be useful to train a climber’s dynamic balance system and prepare her for a fall.
 Addressing strength, mobility, and single leg stability should all be performed in a comprehensive prevention program.

 - Strength to actively absorb the shock